CyrilCermak/modular_architecture_on_ios/README.md

 Compared to the compile times for the applications with fewer static and dynamic frameworks (by a factor of 10) as seen in Figure 4.6, the clean build time decreases drastically.
-For the 4-layered application, the dynamically linked application now compiles in 80.7 s instead of 144.3 s for example.
-The other two application archi- tectures see a similar reduction in compile time, if not as drastic as the 4-layered applications.
+For the 4-layered application, the dynamically linked application now compiles in 47,4 s instead of 144.3 s for example.
+The other two application architectures see a similar reduction in compile time, if not as drastic as the 4-layered applications.
 The dynamically linked 3-layered and protocol modular applications now compile faster than their statically linked